xcart/xcart-docs/_pages/kb_en/look_and_feel/theme_tweaker/template_editor.md

      ![highlighted_element.png]({{site.baseurl}}/attachments/ref_1gdpZJ44/highlighted_element.png)

      The address fields that you see in the 'Shipping address' block are defined in the **Store setup** -> **Cart & Checkout** section in the admin back-end.
-So if you want to shange them, do it there.
+So if you want to сhange them, do it there.

      ![address-fields.png]({{site.baseurl}}/attachments/ref_1gdpZJ44/address-fields.png)